 If you are starting out on a budget then I’d definitely recommend checking it out.
 The video on the product page gives a really nice overview and should answer most of your questions.

 My disappointment with OP 2.0 led me to sign up for this (I went for the annual option).

 LeadPages has been an absolute game changer for me.
-Super quick to set up and adjust pages.

 Rather like OP 2.0 it uses a graphical editor and although it certainly lacks some of the flexibility that OP has I really don’t mind that at all because the pages simply convert so well.
 Plus you can get brilliant looking pages up in a matter of seconds once you get used to the controls.